- Storm Water Runoff

 - Clean up pet waste - bury it or flush it down the toilet.
 Don't let pet waste accumulate in your yard.

 Capture rainwater from your roof and use it later when it is dry outside to give thirsty gardens, flowers, and trees a drink.
 Rain barrels help keep excess water out of the sewer system when it rains and help prevent rain from becoming polluted storm water runoff!
-Click here for more information from the Milwaukee Metropolitan Sewerage District (MMSD) on rain barrels, such as where to buy them, how to install and care for them, and other frequently asked questions.
+See more rain barrel information from the Milwaukee Metropolitan Sewerage District (MMSD) such as where to buy them, how to install and care for them, and other frequently asked questions.

 Rain Barrel Care Brochure (MMSD/Freshcoast740)